A Brief History of Northern Ireland

 After the “Bloody Sunday” massacre in 1971, when the British army opened fire on a peaceful protest in Derry, the IRA launched a terror campaign aimed at civilians, both in Northern Ireland and the British mainland.
 Bombs were planted in bus stops, cafes, schools, pubs, and shopping malls, killing many innocent people.
 Politicians were assassinated.
 (In 1985 Prime Minister Margaret Thatcher was inches away from being killed by a bomb).
 The British army, meanwhile, patrolled Northern Irish streets and colluded with pro-U.K. terrorist groups.
 People were thrown in jail for crimes they didn’t commit.
 There were shootings and bombings almost weekly.
 Over 3,000 died, and tens of thousands were injured—mostly just ordinary folk who were in the wrong place at the wrong time.

-The struggle continued for decades, until the so-called “Good Friday Agreement” was negotiated, under the leadership of U.S. President Bill Clinton, in 1997.
+The struggle continued for decades, until the so-called “Good Friday Agreement” was negotiated, with the help of U.S. President Bill Clinton, in 1997.
 While it didn’t end all political and religious violence, it did change the atmosphere considerably.
+A massive constitutional overhaul, the agreement ended institutional discrimination against the Catholic minority, installed power sharing, and devolved government.
+Paramilitary groups such as the IRA agreed to disarm.
 Mortal enemies agreed to share power together, peacefully.

 Skip forward 20 years and the region is still at peace.
 Sporadic flare-ups of violence do happen, but nothing even remotely approaching what it was.
 Meanwhile, a new generation has grown up who weren’t even alive when the so-called “Troubles” came to an end.